apache/nuttx/README.txt

   NOTE: That is just an example.
 I am not sure if apt-get will give you a current or usable compiler.
-You should carefully select your toolchain for the needs of your project.]
+You should carefully select your toolchain for the needs of your project.

-  You will also need to the get the kconfig-frontends configuration as described below under "NuttX Configuration tool".
-In order build the kconfig-frontends configuration tool you will also need:  make, gperf, flex, bison, and libncurses-dev.
+  You will also need to get the kconfig-frontends configuration as described below under "NuttX Configuration tool".
+In order to build the kconfig-frontends configuration tool you will also need:  make, gperf, flex, bison, and libncurses-dev.